dodona-edu/dolos/docs/docs/library.md

 }
 ```

-Since Dolos primarily targets teachers that will use Dolos as a [web app](/guide/server) or as a [command line tool](/guide/running),
+Since Dolos primarily targets teachers that will use Dolos as a [web app](/docs/server) or as a [command line tool](/docs/running),
 the library is not documented as extensive as we would like.
-Feel free to [create an issue on GitHub](https://github.com/dodona-edu/dolos) or [send us an email](mailto:dodona@ugent.be) if you have any questions.
+Feel free to [create an issue on GitHub](https://github.com/dodona-edu/dolos) or [contact us](/about/contact) if you have any questions.